dkarunakaran/carnd-vehicle-detection-p5/README.md

 Here are three test images and we can see all the bounding boxes for where my classifier reported positive detections.
 You can see that overlapping detections exist for each of the two vehicles, and in two of the frames, there is a false positive detection on the middle of the road.
 In this exercise, you'll build a heat-map from these detections in order to combine overlapping detections and remove false positives.

 In order to combine overlapping detections and remove false positives, heatmap and threahold limit are used.

-Here is the code that does this.
+Here is the code for heatmap and threshold limit:

 ```
 def add_heat(heatmap, bbox_list):